Rule 10.53. Information Technology Advisory Committee

 In addition to the duties described in rule 10.34, the committee must:

-(5)Assist courts in acquiring and developing useful technologies; and
+(6)Assist courts in acquiring and developing useful technologies;

 The committee must include at least one member from each of the following categories:

-The Chief Justice appoints a judicial officer or justice member to serve as chair.
+The Chief Justice appoints a judicial officer to serve as chair.

 (Subd (f) amended and relettered effective September 1, 2015; adopted as subd (e).)

 Rule 10.53 amended effective September 1, 2015; adopted as rule 6.53 effective January 1, 1999; previously amended and renumbered effective January 1, 2007.